equinix-labs/terraform-metal-tanzu/README.md

     * I am working with the Tanzu Terrafom deployment (github.com/packet-labs/packet-tanzu-tf).
 I need an entitlement increase to allow the creation of five or more vLans.
 Can you please assist?
 * [VMware vCenter Server 6.7U3](https://my.vmware.com/group/vmware/details?downloadGroup=VC67U3B&productId=742&rPId=40665) - VMware vCenter Server Appliance ISO obtained from VMware
 * [VMware vSAN Management SDK 6.7U3](https://my.vmware.com/group/vmware/details?downloadGroup=VSAN-MGMT-SDK67U3&productId=734) - Virtual SAN Management SDK for Python, also from VMware

+If you do not use the NSX-T module in this project, and wish to install it manually:

 * [VMware NSX-T Virtual Appliance](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.0/installation/GUID-A65FE3DD-C4F1-47EC-B952-DEDF1A3DD0CF.html) must be installed, and you must (after installation of vSphere has completed) a license for NSX-T Datacenter Advanced must be applied.
 All other license upgrades are handled via Terraform.

 ## Associated Equinix Metal Costs